This content is sponsored by Rockland Trust Bank

 “I never thought I’d end up working for my mom, but since I stepped in as CEO, I’ve never looked back,” says Leone.
 “It’s not so often you get to work with and spend time with a parent every day who you love and respect.”

 For Benson, having Leone by her side has meant everything.
-It’s a full-circle moment from the early days when her own father believed in her enough to back the business twice.
+It’s a full-circle moment echoing the early days when her own father backed her dreams.
 “He really was my hero,” she says of her father.
 “I’ve always hoped to be the same for my son.”

 With Leone at the helm alongside his mother, the business continued to accelerate.
 In 2019, Alexandra’s Too opened just across the parking lot — once again on South Main — in the former Capitol Theatre.
 The $2 million historic renovation preserved the original hardwood floors, tin ceiling, and grand staircase.